What You Need to Know About the MLS Schedule Change

 Right now, the primary MLS transfer window is in the middle of the season, which creates some real challenges on both the incoming and outgoing side.

 The challenges are just as pronounced on the inbound side, as new transfers currently arrive with something like eight games left in the season and are immediately thrust into a high-pressure playoff push, with little time to acclimate.
-And for every Nectarios Triantis who scores a worldie ten minutes into his MLS debut, there are several other examples of newcomers who take more time to find their sea legs.
 Under this new format, new signings will arrive in the offseason, with more time to settle in prior to the first match.

 3. Better alignment with FIFA windows

-Loons’ fans are all too familiar with those stretches where the team would lose Dayne St. Clair and Tani Oluwaseyi for six weeks to Copa America, or those games where we’d be forced to play without several key contributors like Michael Boxall, Robin Lod, Carlos Harvey, and others who are all away on international duty.
-With this new format, that issue will be significantly reduced, if not entirely eliminated, as MLS will align their schedule to not overlap with FIFA windows.
+Loons’ fans are all too familiar with those stretches where the team would be forced to play without several key contributors who are away on international duty.
+Under this new format, that issue will be significantly reduced, if not entirely eliminated, as MLS will align their schedule to minimize overlap with FIFA windows.

 4. Better timing for cup competitions